MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/accounts.md

 A Configuration Manager client first tries to use its computer account to download the content.
 If it fails, it then automatically tries the network access account.

-Starting in version 1806, a workgroup or Azure AD-joined client can securely access content from distribution points without the need for a network access account.
-This behavior includes OS deployment scenarios with a task sequence running from boot media, PXE, or Software Center.
-For more information, see [Enhanced HTTP](enhanced-http.md).<!--1358228,1358278-->
+If you configure the site for HTTPS or [Enhanced HTTP](enhanced-http.md), a workgroup or Azure AD-joined client can securely access content from distribution points without the need for a network access account.
+This behavior includes OS deployment scenarios with a task sequence running from boot media, PXE, or Software Center.<!--1358228,1358278--> For more information, see [Client to management point communication](communications-between-endpoints#bkmk_client2mp).<!-- SCCMDocs#1345 -->

 > [!Note]
 > If you enable **Enhanced HTTP** to not require the network access account, the distribution point needs to be running Windows Server 2012 or later. <!--SCCMDocs-pr issue #2696-->